DHTMLX/docs-spreadsheet/docs/number_formatting.md

 A mask may contain a set of common syntax characters that include digit placeholders, separators, percent and currency signs, valid characters:

 - **0** - a digit in the number.
 Used to display insignificant zeros, if a number has fewer digits than there are zeros in the format.
 For example, to display 2 as 2.0, use the format 0.0.
 - **#** - a digit in the number.
-Used to display only significant numbers (insignificant zeros will be ommitted, if a number has fewer digits than there are # symbols in the format).
+Used to display only significant numbers (insignificant zeros will be omitted, if a number has fewer digits than there are # symbols in the format).
 - **$** - formats numbers as a dollar value.
 To use a different currency sign, you need to define it in a mask as **[$ your_currency_sign]**#,##0.00 ,e.g. [$ €]#,##0.00.
 {{note Note that all characters between [$ and ] will be interpreted as a currency sign.}}
 - **.(period)** - applies a decimal point to numbers.
 - **,(comma)** - applies a thousands separator to numbers.
-- **[characters for setting a date format](https://docs.dhtmlx.com/suite/calendar/api/calendar_dateformat_config/)** - used to create a mask for date and time.
+- **[characters for setting a date format](https://docs.dhtmlx.com/suite/calendar../api/calendar_dateformat_config/)** - used to create a mask for date and time.
 For example, to display 27.09.2023 as 27, Sep 2023 use the format "%d, %M %Y".

 ## Setting format

-In order to apply the necessary format to a numeric value, make use of the [](/api/spreadsheet_setformat_method) method.
+In order to apply the necessary format to a numeric value, make use of the [](../api/spreadsheet_setformat_method) method.
 It takes two parameters:

 - **cell** - (*string*) the id of a cell the value of which should be formatted
 - **format** - (*string*) the name of the [default number format](#default-number-formats) to apply to the cell value